softinio/softinio.com/content/post/scale-by-the-bay-2018-san-francisco.md

 {{< youtube EuNEZW8ljeY >}}

-Michael Pilquist gave us a nice update on `cats-effect` took us through and overview of some of the features it has to solve concurrency problems.
+Michael Pilquist gave us a nice update on `cats-effect` took us through an overview of some of the features it has to solve concurrency problems.
 There was lot of content in his talk for me to summarize in this post so I urge you to watch the video of his talk.

 {{< youtube Gig-f_HXvLI >}}

- My favorite talk of the conference was a talk by Sergei Winitzki on Declarative distributed concurrency in Scala where he talk about his open source project  [Chymyst](https://github.com/Chymyst/chymyst-core) which implements the chemical machine (based on joint calculus.
+My favorite talk of the conference was a talk by Sergei Winitzki on Declarative distributed concurrency in Scala where he talk about his open source project  [Chymyst](https://github.com/Chymyst/chymyst-core) which implements the chemical machine (based on joint calculus).
 The philosophy and end goal  of the chemical machine is to be able to process what ever problem you are trying to solve in 15 lines or less of code.
 Containers holding values are known as `molecules`.
 Molecules  float around the site until they combine to form a chemical reaction the output of which can be used again.
 In his implementation partial functions where used  to implement the reactions.
 I loved the analogy to chemistry and Sergei's presentation really explained the concept well to spark my interest in this.
 Since his talk I have researched the topic of chemical machines and I could only find research papers on the topic and none of them do as good a job in explaining what it is as the talk did so I urge you to watch the video.

 {{< youtube 23O32DMm69E >}}